 The CEO is Ms. Alex Cooney who has over 20 years of experience in the not-for-profit sector.
 She is a co-founder of the charity.
-The day to day management of the charity is also directed by the Head of Education & Innovation: Mr Philip Arneill who has over 20 years of experience in the field of education.
+The day to day management of the charity is also directed by both the Head of Education & Innovation: Mr Philip Arneill, who has over 20 years of experience in the field of education, and Markeitng and Development Manager Aoife Keogh.